ZachLevine-11/SignalSampling/README.md

 # What is here

-My final Project for the graduate-level Signal Sampling Course I took at The Weizmann Institute of Science, taught by Prof. Yonina Eldar
+My final Project for the graduate-level Signal Sampling Course I took at The Weizmann Institute of Science, taught by Prof. Dr. Yonina Eldar